Dialog: Function-Block: Math (with Calculator)

 Note 1:

-When open and close brackets show within a function button, you must enter a constant value or an variable value at an input-connector.
+When open and close brackets show within a function button, you should enter a value that is constant or a value that changes over a machine-cycle.

 Note 2: